InceptionCyberSecurity/Hyperion3/README.md

 # Usage
 * Most scripts take two command line arguments, the IP address or domain name, and directory to store reports. <br/>
-* For example ./server mysite.com mydirectory.
+* For example ./server mysite.com mystuff.
 See READMEscripts.md for details of command line arguments. <br/>
 * Reports are in a custom directory which is displayed at command prompt after completion. <br/>

 # Hyperion v3.1 Scripts